Learn how to install the Loggregator Firehose Plug-in for the Cloud Foundry Command Line Interface (cf CLI).

 Note: You can disable the Firehose.
 In place of the Firehose, you can configure an aggregate log and metric drain for your foundation.
 For more information, see Configure System Logging in Configuring TAS for VMs.

-Before installing the Loggregator Firehose plugin, you need:
+Before you install the Loggregator Firehose plug-in, you need these prerequisites:

 Admin access to the TAS for VMs deployment that you want to monitor